-Google would have you believe that search engine optiization is simple.
-Just post great content and people will flock to your site, you'll magically be rewarded by awesome search results!
+Google would have you believe that search engine optimization is simple.
+Just post great content and people will flock to your site.
+You'll magically be rewarded with awesome search results!

-An effective SEO campaign will focus in a few areas:
+An effective SEO campaign will focus on a few areas:

-Content.
-We have clients that believe their weak content will rise to the top of search results just by building a bunch of great links to it.
+- Content.
+We have clients who believe their weak content will rise to the top of search results just by building a bunch of great links to it.
 This is not true.
 Great content is absolutely key.
-We use a the free Fertile Content Tool to assure the written content we create is absolutely top notch.
+We use a free Fertile Content Tool to ensure the written content we create is absolutely top-notch.

-Website optimization.
-Your website’s strengths and weakness play a large part in how trustworthy the search engines deem it to be.
+- Website optimization.
+Your website’s strengths and weaknesses play a large part in how trustworthy the search engines deem it to be.
 Page loading speed, mobile compatibility, and site security are all big features.
 A free service like Website Grader can help you figure out where your site stands.